-In quasi-experimental comparison group studies and random assignment studies with high attrition, the use of well-matched treatment and comparison groups can minimize the risk of bias in the impact estimates.
-Therefore, in order to receive the moderate study rating, quasi-experimental comparison group studies and random assignment studies with high attrition are required to demonstrate that the intervention and comparison groups were similar at baseline (p > .05, two-tailed test) on three key demographic characteristics: age or grade level, gender, and race/ethnicity.
+In quasi-experimental comparison group studies and random assignment studies with concerns about sample composition change (for example, studies with high attrition, reassignment, or individuals included in the analysis who may have selected/joined a cluster based on an attractive intervention), the use of well-matched treatment and comparison groups can minimize the risk of bias in the impact estimates.
+Therefore, in order to receive the moderate study rating, quasi-experimental comparison group studies and random assignment studies with concerns about sample composition change are required to demonstrate that the intervention and comparison groups were similar at baseline on three key demographic characteristics: age or grade level, gender, and race/ethnicity.
 For studies with sample members at least 14 years old at baseline (or eighth grade or higher), the study authors must also establish baseline equivalence on at least one behavioral outcome measure (for example, rates of sexual initiation).
 This criterion is not applied to studies with younger sample members because rates of sexual risk behaviors are typically low for this age group.